nsaghatelyan/slider-image/readme.txt

 If you think, that you found a bug in our [WordPress Slider](https://huge-it.com/slider/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 4.0.2 =
+* 1) We have added a new Carousel view To slider.
+* 2) We have added advanced arrow options and effects for next and previous buttons.
+* 3) We have added image arrows opion for thumbnails, allowing to have arrows on thumbnails.
+* 4) We have fixed the bug where with 2 shortcodes the image of thumbnails would appear blank.
+* 5) Fixed some UX/UI issues.
+* 6) Made the plugin more responsive.

 = 4.0.1 =
 **IMPORTANT!
 The major update of version 4.0.0. included some changes in order to optimize and meet the WordPress php standards fully.
 There were some reports in forum about blank page and fatal error.
 The issue was connected with older versions of php and database.
 The new version includes the following changes and fixes:**